Which Hybrid is Best?

 Serial Hybrid

-For the serial hybrids we have eliminated the gear box but there are more components in the drive chain.
+We have eliminated the gearbox for the serial hybrids, but there are more components in the drive chain.

-When transmitting power from the engine direct to the propeller we go through the generator, controller, motor and incur their associated losses.
+When transmitting power from the engine directly to the propeller, we go through the generator, controller, and motor and incur their associated losses.

 Parallel Hybrid

-Since the parallel hybrid maintains the conventional drive chain of Engine -> Gearbox -> Propeller then the engine can stay the same size as a conventional system.
-The function of motor and Generator can now be combined into one unit.
-Since the hybrid has little to offer in efficiency improvements at high powers then the motor/generator can be sized for moderate to low power use.
+Since the parallel hybrid maintains the conventional drive chain of Engine -> Gearbox -> Propeller, the engine can stay the same size as a conventional system.
+The motor and generator functions can now be combined into one unit.
+Since the hybrid has little to offer in efficiency improvements at high powers, the motor/generator can be sized for moderate to low power use.

 Provides 94hp from the Engine or ~25hp from the Electric drive.